top of page

 United States

 Hosted students or early career scientist can engage on studies involving seafloor and terrestrial geodesy, particularly efforts to study the crustal deformation at subduction zones.
 The visit can be used as a training opportunity for those seeking to develop skills when working with seafloor geodetic data, including data collection and data processing practices.
-Those who visit in early July may be able to join a research cruise.
-We can also advise on the processing and interpretation of InSAR data.
+We can also advise on the processing and interpretation of InSAR data for crustal deformation and landslides.

 Proposed Hosting Period